The Most Common OS X El Capitan

 OS X El Capitan Problems and Solutions-Reset PRAM

-If something goes wrong on you Mac, like drives not appearing, Bluetooth problems, AirPort non connecting etc. These aren't problems that simple rebooting often fix.
+If something goes wrong on you Mac/Mac Mini/MacBook Air, like drives not appearing, Bluetooth problems, AirPort non connecting etc. These aren't problems that simple resetting PRAM on Mac often works.
 This means system and device settings need to be put back in place.

 1. Shut down your Mac.